Children and Adolescents with Weight Imbalance or Metabolic Syndrome

-We screen children between the ages of 8 to 17 for proper growth and development, insulin and glucose balance, cholesterol and blood pressure status, and fitness and nutrition.
-Children with insulin resistance are often at risk for the Metabolic Syndrome, a triad of risk factors, including elevated blood pressure, elevated cholesterol and insulin resistance or prediabetes.
-Certain glucose imbalances related to metabolic dysfunction can mimic anxiety and attention-deficit disorder.
+We screen children between the ages of 8 to 17 for proper growth and development, insulin and glucose balance, cholesterol and blood pressure status, fitness, and nutrition.
+Children with insulin resistance are often at risk for metabolic syndrome and a variety of risk factors, including elevated blood pressure, elevated cholesterol and insulin resistance, or prediabetes.
+Certain glucose imbalances related to metabolic dysfunction can mimic anxiety and attention deficit disorder.

 Parental education is an important component of our treatment plan for children and adolescent patients.
 Children become informed and empowered to take an active role in their own health program.